EnzoZafra/SwarmAutoscaler/README.md

 the application horizontally according to the workload.
 An acceptable range for response time is indicated by an upper and lower threshold which can be configured by a configuration file.

-At the moment, the autoscaler relies on statistics being POSTed to it by a client.

 ## Authors

 * **Lorenzo Zafra** - [enzozafra](https://github.com/enzozafra)